algotom/algotom/README.md

 ![logo](https://github.com/algotom/algotom/raw/master/figs/readme/logo2.png)

-**Algotom** is a Python package that implements data processing methods for tomography.
-It offers a comprehensive pipeline for data processing; including reading and writing data, pre-processing, tomographic reconstruction, post-processing, and data simulation.
-The package provides numerous utility methods to assist users in rapidly developing prototype methods or constructing a pipeline for processing their own data.
-The main standout features of Algotom are its wealth of pre-processing methods: artifact removal, distortion correction, phase retrieval, processing automation,...
-The software excels in readability, minimal dependencies, maintainability, and rich documentation.
-Starting from version 1.1, methods for speckle-based phase-contrast tomography have been incorporated into the package.
+**Algotom** is a Python package designed for tomography data processing.
+It offers a complete pipeline for data processing; including reading and writing data, pre-processing, tomographic reconstruction, post-processing, data simulation, and calibration techniques.
+The package provides many utility methods to assist users in constructing a pipeline for processing their own data or developing prototype methods.
+The main features of Algotom include its wealth of processing methods: artifact removal, distortion correction, phase retrieval, automation, calibration, image transformation, speckle-based phase-contrast imaging, data reduction; and the capability to process non-standard acquired tomography such as grid scans or helical scans.
+The software stands out for its readability, minimal dependencies, and rich documentation.
+Algotom has been developed for synchrotron-based tomographic beamlines to maximize data quality, enhance workflow throughput, exploit full beamline capabilities, and process data from non-standard scans.

 Features
 --------